Carson Kelly Player Props: Diamondbacks vs. Mariners

 Carson Kelly At The Plate

-- Kelly is hitting .167 with a double, a home run and two walks.
+- Kelly is batting .167 with a double, a home run and two walks.

-- Kelly has reached base via a hit in eight games this season (of 22 played), and had multiple hits in three of those games.
+- Kelly has picked up a hit in eight of 22 games this season, with multiple hits three times.

 - He has homered in one of 22 games, and in 1.4% of his plate appearances.